Olaoluwakiitan-Olabiyi/Fashion-Data-Analytics-Market-Segmentation-with-KMeans-Clustering/README.md

 Methodology:
 The first thing I did was check the missing values, confirm the data types, and identify the variables that I will need for this project.

  - Exploratory Data analysis: After the data cleaning, I did an in-depth data analysis using descriptive statistics, box plots, count plots, scatter plots and pair plots to gain a better understanding of the customer information.

-Insights:
-- The minimum ,maximum and averge order per customer is 1,10 and 2 respectively.
-I addition, order value has a minimum, maximum and average of £144, £1576 and £388 respectively.
-- 42%(1560) of the customers are betwen the age of 18–24, while 40+ represent only 7% (245)
-- 93% (3399) of K&C customers are females
-- With respect to the product category, Fragrances(731),Apparel(709),Small Leather goods(537),Accessories(514),Sneakers(316) are the top 5 popularly sold producst with a percentage of 20%,19%,15% and 14% respectively.
-- 82% of the customer purchases come from Italy and the top three products by purchases are Fragrance, Apparel and Leather Goods.

-Please see the notebook for more insights
+<strong>Please see the notebook for the data insights</strong>

 Clustering:
 For the clustering, I had created two groups of features ;